 "There are going to be a suite of positive and negative effects, and it's hard to jump to a conclusion on what the net effect will be," Adams says.
 "It's a pretty complicated story."

 Efforts to understand the moral of that story are held up by a lack of comprehensive and long-term data, but some scientists see this as a bigger problem than others.
-Adams says he's unconvinced that Arctic warming is related to shrinking herds, and points out positive aspects such as plants that sprout earlier and grow larger.
-Boyce, on the other hand, says climate change is a leading suspect in a whodunit that's worth investigating.
+Adams says he's unconvinced Arctic warming is related to shrinking herds, and cites benefits like plants that sprout earlier and grow larger.
+Boyce, on the other hand, says climate change is a top suspect in a whodunit that's worth investigating.

 "They have these huge fluctuations over time, but they don't do it all together," Boyce says.
 "One [herd] will be increasing, and one will be decreasing.
 What's so different now, if you look globally at caribou and reindeer all around the circumpolar region, is that most of them are declining.
 That's why there's such reason for alarm."

 Rangifer tarandus is a hardy, muscular deer that evolved some 1 million years ago and gradually split into seven subspecies, now scattered across Earth's upper fringes.
 (Rangifers are generally known as "reindeer" in Eurasia and "caribou" in North America, but they're all the same species.)
 They thrive in some of the planet's harshest climates, thanks largely to adaptations such as specialized noses, hooves and fur that help them handle the cold and navigate through snow.
 They endure bleak northern winters by digging in snow to nibble on moss, lichens and grass, and the resourceful herbivores sometimes resort to eating twigs, fungi and even lemmings.
 They're also the only deer species in which both males and females grow antlers, and a bull reindeer's headgear is second in size only to that of a moose.